Skamaniak/TodoistChromeExtension/README.md

-# Wandera Todoist plugin for CHrome
+# Wandera Todoist plugin for Chrome
-Plugin will allow you to create a todoist task from Jira ticket, Gmail, Confluence page or any other generic website with a single click.
+Plugin will allow you to create a Todoist task from Jira ticket, Gmail, Confluence page or any other generic website with a single click.

 ### Installation
-Unfortunately the plugin is not in official Chrome store so installation is not as easy as official installation but you can still install it pretty easily by following these steps:
+Unfortunately the plugin is not in official Chrome store so installation is not as easy as of an official plugin but you can still install it pretty easily by following these steps
 1) Clone the repository from https://github.com/Skamaniak/TodoistChromeExtension.git
 2) Go to chrome://extensions
 3) Enable Developer mode in the upper right corner of the screen